viet34tqc/notebook/nextjs.md

 - This method is really good for SEO because bots get fully rendered HTML and they can easily interpret the content on the page.
 - The data is fetched only one time and cached.
-- Faster TTFB
+- Time To First Byte, First Paint, First Contentful Paint, Largest Contentful Paint benefit from this approach as it is very similar to static serving.

 Const:

 - The data can get stale until you regenerate the content.
+- Time To Interactive can be slow because of hydration process

+When to use: The content of the page doesn't update frequently.
+Data must be known at build time.

+- Marketing pages
+- Blog posts
+- E-commerce product listings
+- Help and documentation

 In NextJS, you can use `next build` to build the app for production.
 When that happened, HTML is generated and is reused for every request.
 Two types of static-site generation

 - Without data: for pages that can be generated without fetching external data at build time.
 It's just simple HTML without talking to any APIs.
 - With data: for pages that can only be generated **after fetching** external data at build time.
 In NextJS, we fetch data in `getStaticProps` function

-When to use:

-The content of the page doesn't update frequently

-- Marketing pages
-- Blog posts
-- E-commerce product listings
-- Help and documentation

 ### Server-side rendering